What is investing and who can invest?

 When starting out, make sure you have a personal and a household budget in place that shows you exactly how much money you have coming in and how much you are spending.
 After you have calculated your disposable income (the money that is left over after paying for bills and necessities), you can think about how much of that sum you want to invest and how much you want to allocate to savings.

 Before investing, take enough time to look at your finances, your income and expenses, and figure out how much disposable income you are able to invest and what types of investing would be best for your personal needs.

 What do I want to invest in?

-How do I feel about investment risk?
+How do you feel about investment risk?

 Your attitude towards risk depends on your personal situation.
 For example, younger people may be able to invest in assets that are considered higher risk than people who are near the age of retirement and are going to need the money from their investments when they are no longer in the workforce.
 The risks you want to take also depend on a lot of other factors and there is no one-size-fits-all solution.
-In lesson 17, we cover the biggest risks in investing, so you’ll learn more about this later.

 How much should I invest?

 This depends entirely on you and your income.
 If you don’t want to make a bulk investment, you can go with a savings plan.
 This is when you make small, regular (eg. weekly or monthly) investments in an asset of your choice in order to accumulate a profit in the long-term future.
 This is great if you want to invest but don’t want to worry about the volatility of the market.

 New to Bitpanda?
 Register your account today!Sign up here